Seby Coutinho: Personal life

 Seby Coutinho was born on 5 September 1929, in Bombay, which was part of Bombay Presidency in British India to Francis Coutinho.
 He grew up in Cortalim, Goa, and later resided in Colvale.
 Coutinho's passion for singing, acting, and dancing emerged at a young age.
 He received his primary education at St. Sebastian Goan High School in Dabul, Bombay,where his love for literature and poetry blossomed.
 He garnered acclaim for his elocution and poetry reading abilities, consistently earning awards and recognition at the school level.
 His teachers and principal recognized his potential as an actor, often commenting on his talent during school performances.
 Known for his mimicry skills, Coutinho was affectionately referred to as "Charlie" by his friends due to his ability to impersonate Charlie Chaplin with accuracy.
 During his school years, Coutinho had opportunities to perform in English dramas, showcasing his acting abilities.
 Coutinho married Bella, a choreographer specializing in folk dances, and the couple welcomed a daughter named Jennifer, who went on to become a Konkani singer.
-Later they also had a second daughter Melissa, who went on to become an Indian Classical dancer and continues to promote Goan culture in Dubai.

 As of 1995, Coutinho resided with his family in Marol, Bombay.
 On 9 January 2000, Coutinho died at the Holy Spirit Hospital in Andheri, Mumbai, at the age of 70 following a short illness.